xanderios/fuerza-react-test/README.md

 # Fuerza Studio (React) Coding Assessment

+You can check the live view of this project [here](https://xanderios-jamcity-wp.netlify.app/)!

 ## Overview

 To complete this assessment, you will need to write a simple [React](https://facebook.github.io/react/) web app, using the code from this repo as starter.